nk3750/weather_influx_js/README.md

-#### This application was created with Node.js, Express, React and the Open Weather Map API found here: https://openweathermap.org/api
+#### This application was created with Node.js, Express, React and the Influx DB.
+It supports two cities Atlanta and Rochester as of now.